Costa Mesa, California: Economy

 The Trinity Broadcasting Network was headquartered in Costa Mesa (and had its main production studio there) until it relocated most of its operations.
+In addition, the Calvary Chapel denomination, along with its "mother church" Calvary Chapel Costa Mesa, is located in the city.

 Wahoo's Fish Taco was founded in Costa Mesa in 1988 by Chinese-Brazilian brothers Eduardo "Ed" Lee, Renato "Mingo" Lee and Wing Lam.

 Costa Mesa offers 26 parks, a municipal golf course, 26 public schools and two libraries.

 Top employers

-According to the city's 2023 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's Annual Comprehensive Financial Report for the fiscal year ended June 30, 2025, the top employers in the city are: